 However, Bonobos needed to know if those ads were converting to sales.
 Because Facebook ads were displayed in the digital world, while purchases were made in store, it was difficult for the team to attribute the ads correctly.

-To measure how many sales resulted from the campaign, Bonobos engaged Segment.
-Segment enables companies like Bonobos to easily collect first-party data about the omnichannel user experience and send that data to tools like Facebook, Amplitude, Amazon Redshift, and more.
-Segment enabled Bonobos to identify whether purchases were made online or during an in-store visit.
+To measure how many sales resulted from the campaign, Bonobos engaged Twilio Segment.
+Twilio Segment enables companies like Bonobos to easily collect first-party data about the omnichannel user experience and send that data to tools like Facebook, Amplitude, Amazon Redshift, and more.
+Twilio Segment enabled Bonobos to identify whether purchases were made online or during an in-store visit.
 Then, the Bonobos team could analyze the in-store sales to learn how many were a result of people seeing the Facebook campaign.

-The Facebook point-of-sale integration with Segment also allowed Bonobos to optimize its Facebook ads to attract more people to the Guideshop locations and make in-store purchases.
+The Facebook point-of-sale integration with Twilio Segment also allowed Bonobos to optimize its Facebook ads to attract more people to the Guideshop locations and make in-store purchases.

 3X increase in offline purchases versus control group